Porsche 911 review

 No other sports car can match the over half a century heritage of the Porsche 911.
 The rear-engined layout has hardly changed since the car was launched in 1963, but the latest car can rightly claim to be the most technically accomplished in its class.
 With a greater focus on comfort and refinement, the new Porsche 911 is a better all rounder than ever.

 Its powerful engine range and better chassis means it’s also faster and safer, too.
 Greater use of aluminium means the car is now lighter, while the new seven-speed manual gearbox is a world first.
 The 350bhp Carrera and 400bhp Carrera S, in two and four-wheel drive, and Coupe and Cabriolet bodystyles are the mainstays of the range, but the 469bhp GT3 is the most focused offering, while the Turbo and Turbo S are the range toppers.
+There's a retro-inspired Targa model, which sits somewhere between the Coupe and the Cabriolet, too.

 Our choice: 911 Carrera S